 - use foundational coaching skills in a work context

-The programme is delivered by two professionally Certified Co-Active Coaches, either as an open or in-house programme.
+This hybrid programme is delivered by two professionally Certified Co-Active Coaches, either as an open or in-house programme.
 Before and after each of the training days, additional coaching skills material is made available to deepen and stretch the learning of participants.

 84% of workers say that coaching should be part of every business’s management and development programme.
 (City and Guilds research Nov 2018)

 As professional leadership coaches, coaching supervisors and trainers with decades of experience between us, we know that most managers are expected to take on the role of a coach, with little or no training and are invariably ill-prepared for the task.
 What they believe coaching is, or what they’ve experienced in the past, is a nicely framed instruction or a conversation based on someone else’s agenda.
 Not coaching at all.
 Curious Conversations trains managers to not be coaches, but to have coach-like conversations at work.